 The miniature OptoTEC™ OTX/HTX Series offers up to 10 Watts of cooling power and is available in multiple configurations and surface-finishing options

-The temperature stabilization demands of optoelectronics applications require small form factor, low-power and efficient cooling solutions that maximize performance and ensure long-life operation.
+The temperature stabilization demands of optoelectronics applications require a small form factor, low-power, and efficient cooling solutions that maximize performance and ensure long-life operation.
 Laird Thermal Systems meets that need with the enhanced OptoTEC OTX/HTX Series, a high-performance, miniature thermoelectric cooler that utilizes next-generation thermoelectric materials to boost cooling performance over standard product offerings.